Skip to content

 Month 4 of Pregnancy

-Your baby's fingers and toes are well-defined; eyelids, eyebrows, eyelashes, nails, and hair are formed.
-Teeth and bones become denser in the second trimester of pregnancy.
-Your baby can even suck his or her thumb, yawn, stretch, and make faces.
+In the second trimester of pregnancy -- months 4, 5, and 6 -- your baby's fingers and toes are well-defined.
+Their eyelids, eyebrows, eyelashes, nails, and hair are formed, and teeth and bones are becoming denser.
+Your baby can even suck their thumb, yawn, stretch, and make faces.

 The nervous system is starting to function at this point in pregnancy.
 The reproductive organs and genitalia are now fully developed, and your health care provider can see on ultrasound if you are having a boy or a girl.
 Your baby's heartbeat may now be audible through an instrument called a Doppler.